If you’re planning to mine Bitcoin with Antminer S19 series, you can either do it solo or join a mining pool. But which is the better method?

 Solo mining is exactly what the name implies: mining Bitcoin by yourself.
 This implies that you must handle every aspect of the mining operation by yourself.
 When Bitcoin first started, its enigmatic creator Satoshi Nakamoto did it alone.
 Before GPU, ASIC, and pool mining gained popularity, Nakamoto used a CPU to accomplish this.
 For a while, this was the norm.

-You will require all the standard mining equipment and software, as well as a wallet to store your mined tokens or mining rewards, if you decide to go it alone.
+You will require all the standard mining equipment and software, as well as a crypto wallet to store your mined tokens or mining rewards, if you decide to go it alone.

 Additionally, if you want to mine alone, you’ll need to run a full node, which can consume a lot of energy.
 This indicates that if you start solo mining, your electricity bill might significantly increase.
 Can the earnings, however, offset the up-front and ongoing costs of solo mining?
 Let’s find out below.